 Tony Perkins is president of the Family Research Council, the main organizer of this weekend’s summit.
 Perkins leads the group’s efforts against gay rights, abortion rights and church/state separation.

-The FRC has one of the most anti-gay platforms of any major political organization, including expressions of support for the criminalization of homosexuality.
-Earlier this year, the group called on members to pray for the continuation of Malawi’s law prohibiting homosexuality , under which a gay couple was sentenced to fourteen years in jail.
+The FRC has one of the most anti-gay platforms of any major political organization, including expressions of support for the criminalization of homosexuality in the U.S. and abroad in countries law Malawi and Uganda.
 Senior fellow Peter Sprigg said he would “much prefer to export homosexuals from the United States than to import them into the United States because we believe homosexuality is destructive to society.”

 Perkins himself frequently reflects the extreme views of his organization.
 He: